 We have curated contributions from business professionals in several fields, and have round-up those contributions into More Top Tips for Video-Conferencing From Home.
-These tips will help you to look, feel, and perform as a professional would, and subsequently achieve as a professional would as well.
+These tips will help you to look, feel, and perform as a professional would, and subsequently achieve as a professional building a brand would as well.

 When video-conferencing from your home virtually, you need to keep in mind audio quality.
 Using your computer or phone audio is not good enough to wow everyone listening and will usually have a scratchy and unfocused quality.
 Instead invest in an inexpensive usb computer connected microphone and your audio and presentation quality will increase exponentially.
 Many people don't realize how much audio affects the overall feel or quality of their video-conference presence, but it actually makes a very big difference and makes you sound much more professional when it's high-quality.

 Don't skimp on audio.
 I only have one good ear, and so maybe I'm more sensitive to bad audio than most people.
 It's frustrating and a waste of time to continually ask people to repeat themselves when they sound muffled or like they're in a tunnel.
 Webcams are great for video, but universally bad for audio.
 I spent $100 for a nice Blue Yeti mic and it turned out to be a great investment.
 This is not an endorsement, just a note that I've had great success with this mic.
 I'm sure there are other quality mics available.
 The problem with the Blue Yeti mic is, it's too big to take on the road, and I cringe every time I have to depend on an integrated laptop audio or other cheap mic.